Dow quarterly results beat on higher demand, prices

-(Reuters) - Dow Inc reported quarterly results on Thursday that beat analysts’ estimates, helped by higher prices and demand for its chemicals following a recovery from the impact of the COVID-19 pandemic.
+(Reuters) - Dow Inc reported quarterly results on Thursday that beat analysts’ estimates and forecast better-than-expected sales for the first quarter as demand and prices for its chemicals recover from the impact of the COVID-19 pandemic.

-Some of Dow’s end markets, including furniture, appliances, packaging, construction and automotive, have started to recover.
-The company has also slashed its workforce and is looking to sell its non-core businesses to counter the hit from the pandemic.
+The company, which has slashed its workforce and sold some non-core businesses, said it saw higher demand for materials in which its chemicals are widely used, such as furniture, mattresses, appliances, do-it-yourself paint coatings and packaging.

-The company’s Chief Executive Officer Jim Fitterling said he expects margins to improve as different parts of Dow’s portfolio see improving demand.
+Dow Chief Executive Officer James Fitterling said he expects new consumer behaviors that have emerged during the pandemic to drive strong demand for the company’s products even after the virus outbreak diminishes.

 Net operating income, which excludes some items, rose to $607 million, or 81 cents per share, in the three months ended Dec.
 31, from $376 million, or 50 cents per share, in the third quarter.